Cerium(III) acetate: Properties

 Cerium acetate is soluble in water and ethanol in its anhydrous form (its hydrate is insoluble in ethanol), easily soluble in pyridine, and insoluble in acetone.
-Its thermal decomposition at 310 °C will generate basic cerium(III) acetate, which will be further decomposed to obtain Ce_{2}O_{2}CO_{3} (a basic carbonate), and continued heating generates CeO_{2} and CO.
+Its thermal decomposition at 310 °C will generate basic cerium(III) acetate, which will be further decomposed to obtain Ce_{2}O_{2}CO_{3} (a basic carbonate), and continued heating generates cerium(IV) oxide (CeO_{2}) and carbon monoxide (CO).